Shoomanjin/overwolf.github.io/docs/api/overwolf-egs.md

 sidebar_label: overwolf.egs
 ---

-## EGS Overview
+## End Game Summary Overview (EGS)

 The end game summary screen (EGS) provides a summary of information about the last game session – including statistics such as Actions-Per-Minute as well as video highlights of key plays.
-You can choose to show different and unique EGS information by creating a 'shelf' inside the EGS window.
+You can choose to show different and unique EGS information by creating a personalized 'shelf' inside the EGS window.

 :::important
-This feature should be enabled from Overwolf's server side.
+This feature should be enabled on Overwolf's server side.
 Please contact us if you want to use this feature: developers@overwolf.com.
 :::

 ## Supported games